thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_HTTP_Server.desc.md

 | `4XX`             | Request accepted, but there was an error on the client. |
 | `5XX`             | Request accepted, but there was an error on the server. |

+Here are a few websites that explain the official HTTP status codes through cute pictures of animals.

 - [HTTP Status Cats](https://http.cat/)
 - [HTTP Status Dogs](https://httpstatusdogs.com/)

+And, of course, there's boring-old Wikipedia when you need the official, textual explanation.

 - [Wikipedia - List of HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)

 **QUESTION:** The most common status codes are `200`, `302`, `304`, `404`, and `500`.
 Can you figure out why?